Get in Touch

 After completing this module, students will be able to:

-• Understand how Power BI services and applications work together.
+• Understand how Power BI services and applications work together for government.

-• Explore how Power BI can enhance government efficiency.
+• Explore how Power BI can enhance the efficiency of government operations.

 • Create compelling visuals and reports for government use.